-Comments, questions and problems - who to contact
+Comments, questions and problems - whom to contact

-- Dr. Joe Lau is the Director of undergraduate studies.
+- Dr. Alexandra Cook is the coordinator of undergraduate studies.

 - The staff-student consultative committee meets with students regularly to discuss various issues.
-If you have any comments, please contact Dr. O'Leary or Dr Lau.
+If you have any comments, please contact Professor O'Leary or Dr Lau.